With Employees

 Since the Act on Advancement of Measures to Support Raising Next-Generation Children came into effect in 2005, the company has developed and expanded systems that support the balancing of work and family.
 Parental and nursing care leave periods are set at two years, which is above the legal standard.
 There is no limit on the number of changes, and systems have been established that allow employees to choose various work-styles in accordance with their individual life stages and circumstances.

-We have received Kurumin certification every year since 2008 as a child-rearing company, and in July 2024, we received Platinum Kurumin certification from the Ministry of Health, Labour and Welfare as a company that supports the development of the next generation positively.
+We have received Kurumin certification in 2008, 2011, 2016, and 2020 as a child-rearing company, and in July 2024, we received Platinum Kurumin certification from the Ministry of Health, Labour and Welfare as a company that supports the development of the next generation positively.
+Additionally, in March 2025, our efforts to support employees balancing infertility treatment and work were recognized, earning us the Platinum Kurumin Plus certification.

 We are working on a “Parental Leave Support Program” to provide support before, during and after leave to employees who take parental leave, and working on the creation of an environment and culture in which the entire workplace supports childcare so that employees can raise their children with peace of mind and return to work smoothly.